fluttered-book/fluttered-book.github.io/content/docs/testing/introduction.md

-If you are familiar with testing frameworks in the JavaScript/Node ecosystem, such as [Jasmine](https://jasmine.github.io/) and [Jest](https://jestjs.io/), then you can use the following table to help you translate.
+If you are familiar with testing frameworks in the JavaScript/Node ecosystem, such as [Jasmine](https://jasmine.github.io/) and [Jest](https://jestjs.io/), then you can use the following table to help you convert your existing knowledge.

 | JavaScript                                                    | Dart                                                                           |
 | ------------------------------------------------------------- | ------------------------------------------------------------------------------ |